jxtngx/NeMo-lab/README.md

 id1(data processing) --> id2(model development) --> id3(model deployment)
 ```

-NeMo Lab currently focuses on tutorials for language models; and will expand into NeMo audio, vision, and multimodal capabilities when appropriate.
+NeMo Lab currently focuses on language models, and will expand into NeMo audio, vision, and multimodal capabilities when appropriate.

 ## Data Processing